 (NCBI-index: 1.178132)

 The Cork Moth (Nemapogon cloacella) is a striking appearance that is well attracted to light during moth sessions.
-The head has yellow-orange hair and the forewing is a mix of pale brown, reddish-brown, and whitish colors.
-This mix of colors has a striking white spot and some dark brown markings.
-The flying period is in two generations from May to September and the wingspan is 10-18mm.
+The head has yellow-orange hair, and the forewing is a mix of pale brown, reddish-brown, and whitish colours.
+This mix of colours has a striking white spot and some dark brown markings.
+The flying period is in two generations, from May to September, and the wingspan is 10-18mm.
 Host plant: Mosses and fungi.
 Dutch name: Gewoon kroeskopje.
 Frisian name: –

 Flying period: